Norton antivirus under fire again over crypto mining feature

 “Norton Crypto is an opt-in feature only and is not enabled without user permission.
 If users have turned on Norton Crypto but no longer wish to use the feature, it can be disabled through Norton 360 by temporarily shutting off ‘tamper protection’ (which allows users to modify the Norton installation) and deleting NCrpyt.exe from your computer.”

-TechRadar Pro asked Norton whether it will consider making the crypto miner an optional component or making the uninstall process more accessible to customers with limited technical knowledge.
-The company responded only indirectly, with the same statement provided to other outlets.
+TechRadar Pro has asked Norton whether it will consider making the crypto miner an optional component or making the uninstall process more accessible to customers with limited technical knowledge.

 - Also check out our lists of the best malware removal software, best ransomware protection and best endpoint protection services